Party system: Italy

 Italian party systems are usually considered only since the foundation of the Italian Republic (1946) as pre-fascist parties lacked a wide popular base.

 The party system of the so-called First Republic (1948–1994), though based on a proportional electoral law, saw the dominance of the Christian Democracy (DC) and the conventio ad excludendum against the Italian Communist Party (PCI).
-DC and PCI together gathered around 85% of the votes in average.
+DC and PCI together gathered around 85% of the votes on average.
 The system was thus a blocked bipolar system; governments were very short (in average lasting less than one year) and post-electoral, but the supporting parties and personnel could not change.

 With time, some parties (especially the Italian Socialist Party, PSI) gained momentum, until reaching the role of government-making in the 1980s.
 The system was completely destroyed by the bribery scandals of Tangentopoli, which shattered DC and PSI.

 According to Sartori, the two possible degenerations of proportionalism (fragmentation and lack of party discipline) were reduced by two factors: the strong role of parties ("partitocrazia") and the polarization between Christian-democrats and communists.
 Therefore, the first republic saw a maximum level of 5 effective parties, with only one dominant party.

 The so-called Second Republic party system (since 1994) bears the following characteristic marks: